-SONOTOMIA Residents will identify, capture and classify the soundscapes of previously agreed elements of marine and coastal biodiversity, such for example the water sounds of different depths and surfaces; flora and fauna; interaction of fishermen and boats with the sea; interaction of sea and coast, among others.
+SONOTOMIA Residents will identify, capture and classify the soundscapes of previously agreed elements of marine and coastal biodiversity, such for example the water sounds of different depths and surfaces, flora and fauna, interaction of fishermen and boats with the sea, and interaction of sea and coast, among others.

 Landmark Art Installation

 In a collaboration with the local partners such as the University of Évora and MARÉ – Marine and Environmental Science Centre, the Fishermen Association and Vocational School of Art in Sines, residents will have an opportunity to conceptualise and prototype the first joint solution (blueprint) of a landmark installation which will be developed in the later stages of the project.